kyma-project/serverless/components/serverless/README.md

 ### Cause

-Docker engine uses Rosetta for virtualization
+Docker engine uses Rosetta for virtualization, which causes issues on M1 Mac.

 ### Remedy